paulmakepeace/descrypi/README.md

 ### Dependencies

-There is an optional external dependency on a common executable though: install `fping`:
+There is an external dependency on a common executable though: install `fping`:

 * macOS: `brew install fping`
 * Ubuntu: `sudo apt-get install fping`